karmsetu/hard-disk-repo/react-begining/my-first-react-app/README.md

 # Type Checking
 > Type Checking is a process of verifying that a piece of code is using the correct data types for variables, function parameters and return values.
 > `npm install --save prop-types`

+# The useRef hook
+> The useRef hook lets you manage a value that’s not needed for rendering.
+They are an alternative to state, as when you want a component to “remember” some information, but you don’t want that information to trigger new renders, you can use this hook.

+They are often used when performing imperative actions or accessing specific elements rendered in the DOM.
+Refs can also persist values throughout the component’s lifecycle, meaning that the value of the ref will not be destroyed every time a component re-renders.
+This is very useful when you want to store a value that you want to persist throughout the component’s lifecycle without storing it in a state.

+# The useCallback hook
+> The useCallback hook provides another way to memoize a value, not just any value like useMemo.
+It can only memoize a function.
+Did you see the previous snippet that we have with memoizing a function reference with useMemo?